Deep learning reveals hidden interactions in complex systems: Introduction

 \section{Introduction}

 Complex systems are collections of interactive agents that exhibit non-trivial collective behavior.
-The inherent complexity of such systems comes from various points, with interaction range and strength between agents, the exact form of the interaction function, susceptibility to global variables, and the stochastic nature of the decision rule comprehensively affecting the intricacy of analysis.
-Complex systems are reported in a wide variety of academic fields, from particle spin systems to human societies, and have gathered a significant amount of research interest in the last several decades.
-In particular, the domain of statistical physics focuses on investigating the micro-level processes that govern emergent behavior in complex systems and modeling them mathematically.
-Unfortunately, due to the intrinsic complexity of these systems, process-driven modeling to date still strongly relies on human intuition with various prior assumptions and fixed functional forms.
+They have gathered a significant amount of research interest in the last several decades in a wide variety of academic fields from spin systems to human societies.
+In particular, the domain of physics mainly focuses on investigating the micro-level processes that govern emergent behavior in complex systems and modeling them mathematically.
+The Vicsek model\cite{VC_origin} is a representative example of such approaches, which attempted to explain collective behaviors of active matter like a bird flock with minimal microscopic description.
+Unfortunately, due to the intrinsic complexity of these systems, extracting hidden micro-dynamics from the observed data of an unknown complex system is virtually infeasible in most cases.
+Although conventional process-driven modeling is intelligible and provides the conceptual framework, its application to complex systems, to date, still strongly relies on human intuition with various prior assumptions.

-Recently, data-driven modeling (DDM) has emerged as a powerful tool for system analysis alongside the emergence of machine learning (ML) and large-scale data.
-DDM employs observed data to construct a desired model by optimizing a predefined objective function.
-Nevertheless, many of the data-driven techniques such as polynomial regression, autoregressive integrated moving average, and Gaussian processes are still restrained by predefined functional forms or kernel functions.
-Since the functional form of the interactions in a complex system is generally unknown, naive application of such methodology to arbitrary data from a complex system would not yield a proper model.
+To overcome these obstacles, data-driven modeling (DDM), a methodology that finds a relationship between state variables or their time evolution from observed data, has emerged as a powerful tool for system analysis alongside the emergence of machine learning and large-scale data.
+In previous literature \cite{DM_automated, DM_distil, DM_unsup4, DM_eq, DM_inverse1, DM_inverse2, DM_tegmark, DM_bacteria, DM_review}, DDM was employed to discover hidden parameters or dynamics from data in an automated manner.
+Particularly, active matter modeling greatly relies on DDM by first designing a model with intuition from observed data and then performing parameter fitting to match the data \cite{DM_flock1, DM_flock2, DM_flock3, CS_colbehav1, CS_statbird}, although many of them suffer from sparse, noisy, or discontinuous observation data.